Aim for a rewarding career maintaining the positive role of professional and community sport, with a Graduate Certificate in Sport Integrity from VU.

-Our College of Sport and Exercise Science is a leading sport education provider.
+Our College of Sport, Health and Engineering is a leading sport education provider.
 When you study sport-related topics with us, you will be part of a fantastic community of sport study and achievement.

 The College offers a huge range of sport-related courses, dozens of connections with sporting organisations, and cutting-edge facilities.